Getting started with the Verifier SDKs

 Next steps

 Your application is now initialized and tethered to your MATTR VII tenant, ready to verify credentials.
-Explore the following guides to start building:
+Explore the following resources to start building:

 How would you rate this page?